Xilinx/gemx/GEMM_API_UG.md

 ```
 ### PERFORMANCE CALCULATION
 At the end of the main() function of the gemx_api_GEMM.cpp, the following performance figures are calculated.
-1. cycle counts of each kernel's running time, meaning the time from kernel starts running to kernel has done the entire operation.
+1. cycle counts of each kernel's running time, meaning the time from when the kernel starts running until the kernel has done the entire operation.
 ```
   l_cycleCount[i] = l_instrRes[i].getDuration();
 ```
 2. each kernel's running time in ms, l_timeKernelInMs.
 ```
-The equations for calculating l_timeKernelInMs is: l_timeKernelInMs = l_cycleCount / kernel_frequence
+The equation for calculating l_timeKernelInMs is: l_timeKernelInMs = l_cycleCount / kernel_frequence
 where
   kernel_frequence is achieved kernel frequency, in this case, 246.6MHz.